coveooss/sfdx-prebuilt/README.md

 ```

 What this installer is really doing is just grabbing a particular "blessed" (by
-this module) version of Phantom.
+this module) version of SFDX.
 As new versions of SFDX are released
 and vetted, this module will be updated accordingly.

 Running via node
 ----------------

 The package exports a `path` string that contains the path to the
-phantomjs binary/executable.
+SFDX binary/executable.

 Below is an example of using this package via node.